COMP90018-Software-Project/COMP90018_PulseStep/README.md

 ## Features

 ### 1. Sign-Up and Sign-In
 - **Sign-Up**: New users create an account by entering name, birthdate, height, weight, and gender, then verify by email.
 - **Sign-In**: Existing users log in with email and password.
 If you forget your password, use the "Forgot Password" option to reset it via email.

 ### 2. Workout Modes
 - **Running**: Tracks distance, pace, time, steps, and calories burned.
-Requires GPS to show your path. (without GPS permission, entering no-map model)
+Requires GPS to show your path.
 - **Jump Rope**: Counts jumps, pace, time, and calories burned.
 Music control is available for both workout modes.
 - **Upload Data**: After finishing a workout, tap "End" to save data to Firebase.

 ### 3. Social Leaderboard and Interaction
 - **Daily and Monthly Leaderboards**: Set daily goals, view your rank, and interact with other users.
-- **Minimum Time for Leaderboard**: Workouts must be **over 5 minutes** in total within one day to appear on the leaderboard.
+- **Minimum Time for Leaderboard**: Workouts must be **over 5 minutes** to appear on the leaderboard.
 - **Likes and Notifications**: Like other users’ achievements.
 Notifications appear in the notification center.

 ### 4. Notification Settings
 - **In-App Notifications**: You can turn on or off notifications like likes and leaderboard updates in the settings menu.

 ### 5. Profile Management
 - **Profile Settings**: Change your profile picture from your gallery or camera.
 Update height and weight for accurate calorie tracking.
 - **View Workout Data**: Check your daily workout history with a built-in calendar (view up to 15 days back and 7 days ahead).

 ### 6. App Settings
 - **Location Settings**: Turn location tracking on or off.
 - **Change Password**: Update your password anytime for account security.
 - **User Guide**: Find instructions on using the app.
 - **Account Management**: Log out or deactivate your account if you wish.

+---

+## Sensors Used

+PulseStep leverages multiple sensors for real-time tracking and user experience:

+1. **Location Sensor (GPS)**:
+   - Used for real-time location tracking and path mapping during workouts.
+   - Integrated via `FusedLocationProviderClient` to capture GPS and network-based location data for accurate route tracking.

+2. **Step Detector Sensor** (`TYPE_STEP_DETECTOR`):
+   - Counts steps during running sessions, ensuring accurate measurement of the user's physical activity.
+   - Requires **ACTIVITY_RECOGNITION** permission for step detection.

+3. **Accelerometer Sensor** (`TYPE_ACCELEROMETER`):
+   - Tracks jump rope activity by detecting changes in acceleration, counting jumps based on motion data.
+   - Provides acceleration data along the x, y, and z axes, allowing the app to recognize specific motion patterns associated with jumps.

+4. **Camera Sensor**:
+   - Allows users to capture or upload a profile picture.
+   - Integrated through **ImagePicker**, enabling users to take photos or select images from the gallery.

 ---